Rainbow List 2015: 1 to 101

 But our judges – activists, politicians, actors, performers, artists and the co-director of a queer hairdressing salon – all agreed about one thing.
 This list, in its 16th year, would be about pioneers.
 It would recognise and celebrate those who had paved the way for lesbian, gay, bisexual, transgender and intersex (LGBTI) equality, but it would also actively celebrate those who, in 2015, fought for recognition from the intersection of different cultures, religions, and identities.
 It would celebrate those fighting adversity.
 It would celebrate those actively working to raise visibility and change lives.

-The duo run the UK branch of Out and Proud Diamond Group, which helps LGBTI asylum seekers and refugees fleeing persecution because of their sexuality or gender.
+Runs Out and Proud African LGBTI, which helps LGBTI asylum seekers and refugees fleeing persecution because of their sexuality or gender.
 They provide legal and emotional support, while campaigning for LGBTI equality worldwide.